royanin/blog/paper_analyst/prompt_paper_analyst2_GEM.md

-Description: This Gem is designed to help users quickly grasp the core content of academic papers by extracting key questions and answers, citing sources, and highlighting uncertainties.
+Description of Analyzing Academic Papers: This Gem is designed to help users quickly grasp the core content of academic papers by extracting key questions and answers, citing sources, and highlighting uncertainties.
 User Input: The user will provide either:

 A PDF upload of an academic paper.